beginning of content

 Other exercises that are safe after pregnancy include:

-Before starting any high-impact exercises, cough or jump when you have a full bladder.
-If you don't leak urine, you're probably ready to exercise.
+It is important to approach postnatal exercise safely, especially during the first few months after giving birth.
+Before starting any high impact exercises, perform a simple check by coughing or jumping when you have a full bladder.
+If you don't leak urine, you're probably ready to exercise in more intensive workouts.

 If you're still leaking urine, this means that your pelvic floor needs more recovery time.
-Talk to your doctor or a physiotherapist.
+If this is the case and your baby is more than 3 months old, talk to your doctor or a physiotherapist.
 They can give you advice to help strengthen your pelvic floor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.